redbrick/static-site/source/_posts/week-8-news-events-2.md

 ## Trip Away

-We here on committee are busy planning a trip away for the intersemester break; between exams and semester two.
+We here on committee are busy planning a trip away for the inter-semester break; between exams and semester two.
 Two years ago we went to Brussels to attend the Free Open Source Developers European Meeting (FOSDEM), which members really enjoyed - however this year the first day or FOSDEM falls on the last day of the exam period (31st of January).
 So we're looking for something a bit more suitable and asking for your suggestions.
 Please email [committee](/about/contact/committee) if you have any ideas!